tariks/peakachu/README.md

 # Example: predicting loops in GM12878 Hi-C

-GM12878 is a commonly studied cell-line based on lymphoblasts from an adult individual.
-The following example will download a cooler file from a public source, train a series of models using ChIA-PET or HiChIP data, then predict loops using the trained models.
+The following example will download an example cooler file containing the GM12878 Hi-C data at the 10kb resolution, train a series of models using H3K27ac HiChIP interactions, then predict loops using the trained models.

 ## Data preparation